misaelnieto/collective.recipe.supervisor/collective/recipe/supervisor/README.txt

  * install ``supervisor`` and all its dependecies.

- * generates the supervisord and supervisorctl scripts in the bin directory
+ * generates the supervisord, supervisorctl, and memmon scripts in the bin directory

  * generates a configuration file to be used by supervisord and supervisorctl scripts